 Our clients include international financial institutions and banks, telecommunications companies and equipment manufacturers, mining companies, pharmaceutical companies, and retailers.

-- Auditing of processing activities, processes, procedures and protocols
+- Conducting privacy impact assessments and audits of processing activities, processes, procedures and protocols

-- Developing appropriate policies and procedures to regulate data processing activities
+- Developing appropriate compliance and risk management frameworks, including appropriate policies and procedures to regulate data processing activities

 - Advising on the application of local data protection laws to multinationals